rasteri/SC1000/README.md

 * Assemble the Main PCB.
 I recommend assembling/testing the 3.3v power section first, so you don't blow all the other components.
 Don't connect the A13 module yet.

-* Flash the input processor with its firmware.
+* Flash the input processor with its firmware through connector J8.
 You will need a PIC programmer, such as the Microchip Pickit 3.
 The firmware hex file is available under */firmware/*

 * Transfer the operating system to the SD card.
 You will need an SD card interface, either USB or built-in to your PC.
 You can use dd on Linux/MacOS or Etcher on Windows to transfer the image.